nareynolds/chef-djangaconda/README.md

 ## Quickstart

-The [Vagrantfile](Vagrantfile) is written to get your Anaconda environment up and running with minimal effort (though it will take at least a few minutes to download the Anaconda installer itself).
+The [Vagrantfile](Vagrantfile) is written to set up an Ubuntu 14.04 box provisioned with PostgreSQL, Nginx, Gunicorn, Anaconda, and Django.
+It will also install the well-know "Poll Tutorial" Django project.
+Please, note that the setup may take a while the first time Vagrant must download the Ubuntu box, and that it will take at least a few minutes to download the Anaconda installer.

 ```bash
 # clone this repo